SamCull/CodeHub/README.md

 * ![Static Badge](https://img.shields.io/badge/MONGO-darkgreen)
 * ![Static Badge](https://img.shields.io/badge/NETLIFY-skyblue)

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### How It Works
 https://github.com/SamCull/CodeHub/assets/72495319/864c0cc6-19dc-4c9c-84f2-f6cfa505aa8f

 User Registration and Login:
-Create a new account or log in to your existing account.
+* Create a new account or log in to your existing account.

 ### Coding Exams:
-Browse available coding exams and choose the ones you want to take.
+* Browse available coding exams and choose the ones you want to take.

 ### Code Compilation:
-Write your code directly on the platform and compile it for testing.
+* Write your code directly on the platform and compile it for testing.

 ### Automated Comparison:
-Submit your code for automated comparison to a predefined sample.
+* Submit your code for automated comparison to a predefined sample.

 ### Score and Feedback:
-Receive a score based on the similarity of your code to the sample, along with feedback.
+* Receive a score based on the similarity of your code to the sample, along with feedback.